mrzResearchArena/CSI_416/README.md

   - Week #10 : Introduction to Deep Learning with Keras & Tensorflow
     - Problem solving
     - Assignment #4 : A dataset will provide based on deep learning.
   - Week #11 : Presentation based on datasets.
+(Individual)
   - Week #12 : Final Exam.